lvcyklm02/lvcyklm02/docs/about.md

     <div>
         <h3>Lucy Kim</h3>
         <h4>Class of 2025, 6-3</h4>
         <p>I'm an MIT junior from Dallas, TX.
-I am originally from South Korea.
-I currently live in WILG, the Women's Independent Living Group at MIT.</p>
+I have a dog and two sisters.
+I'm on a hip-hop team called MIT Ridonkulous. </p>
         <p>I'm looking forward to programming more full-stack projects related to music and video technology.
         </p>
     </div>